No booking fees on the app

 Which train companies operate the Glasgow to Newcastle route?

-The Glasgow to Newcastle route is operated by Avanti West Coast.
-For any journey, the easiest way to find the operator is to search for your route on this page.
-The operator's name will appear next to each travel option in the results.
+The train from Glasgow to Newcastle is operated by Avanti West Coast.
+To see which operator runs a specific service, the easiest way to identify it is to use the search bar on this page.
+The name of the train company will be clearly displayed next to each journey option in the search results.

 Essential onboard rules and facilities